sixcolors/gofiber-react-session-csrf-example/README.md

 It uses an nginx reverse proxy to serve the frontend and backend on the same port.
 The backend is served on `/api` and the frontend is served on `/`.

-This is an overly simplified example just to show how to handle sessions with csrf tokens from a front end.
-It is not meant to be used in production.
+This is a simplified example that demonstrates how to handle sessions with csrf tokens from a React front end.
+It is not complete and therefore should not be used in production.

 It still needs the following: